jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - C#
   - Making a "safe" singleton is easy: construct a static `Lazy<T>` and return its `Value`.
   - Singletons are difficult to test.
-  - Instead of directly using a singleton, consider depending on an abstraction (e,g,m an interface).
+  - Instead of directly using a singleton, consider depending on an abstraction (e.g., an interface).
   - Consider defining singleton lifetime in DI container.

 ## 5.5.
 Creational Summary